Dendrobium Orchids

 The name for Dendrobium Orchids comes from the Greek word for TREE, “dendron”, and “bios” which means LIFE.

-Dendrobiums are a flowering seeds plant that is polinated through the air or wind.
 This is one orchid that may thrive in full sun, though they can also be grown in part-sun areas of the garden.
-For us, we have seen too many Dendrobiums with burn or yellwoing to make this a wise choice for us.
-Again, we are near the equator and maybe the sun is just so strong at times, For us morning sun is ok or a lot of indirect light is fine.
+For the most part, we have seen too many Dendrobiums with burn or yellowing to make this a wise choice.
+Again, we are near the equator and maybe the sun is just so strong at times.
+For us, some morning sun is ok, but as the sun rises towrds it’s peak at noon, you better provide some shade for them.
+Additionally, a lot of indirect light is fine.
+Presently, we are seeing success with them in an indirectly lighted space.
+Regardless, keep a watch over your plants and look for any signs of light stress.

 • Core Identification & Taxonomy